Six Conservation Champions Named As Dehaan Finalists For The 2025 Indianapolis Prize

 (MENAFN- PR Newswire)

-The Indianapolis Prize has named six distinguished conservationists as DeHaan Finalists for the 2025 award.
+INDIANAPOLIS, Jan.
+28, 2025 /PRNewswire/ -- The Indianapolis Prize has named six distinguished conservationists as DeHaan Finalists for the 2025 award.
+The biennial award recognizes animal conservationists who have achieved major victories in saving an animal species or group of species.
+The DeHaan Finalists will each receive a $50,000 award to continue their efforts.

+Now celebrating its 20th anniversary, the Indianapolis Prize is the world's leading award for animal conservation, honoring individuals who are at the forefront of species protection and research.

 The 2025 DeHaan Finalists were chosen from a group of 44 nominees based on the measurable outcomes from their work, the quality of science applied to their efforts and a demonstrated spirit of cooperation.